 - Students should bring their own pencils or pens.

-- No calculators, dictionaries, notes, unauthorized aids such as slide rules, rulers, translation aids, highlighters, etc. are allowed unless specified by instructors.
+- No calculators, dictionaries, notes, websites, apps, unauthorized aids such as slide rules, rulers, translation aids, highlighters, etc. are allowed unless specified by instructors.

 - The proctor will note the beginning time on the exam and then give the exam to the student.
 The student is responsible for returning the exam to the testing proctor within the approved time regardless of whether or not finished.
 An ending time will be noted on the exam.